Skip to product information

 More: This plant is monoecious and the female catkins develop into seed cones eaten by birds such as goldfinch and grouse.
 Pollen-rich catkins are also eaten by birds and small mammals and deer browse young twigs.
 Alder thickets provide protective habitat for various birds.
 Branches of male catkins in the spring and female cones in the fall are handsome additions to flower arrangements.
 A thicket of alder is excellent erosion control and a nitrogen-fixer that can rehabilitate degraded sites.
 The stem bark of Smooth Alder has been used medicinally.
 The female flowers are wind-pollinated and this species can hybridize with A. incana.
 Alder takes well to strong pruning.
 Larval host for Papilio glaucus (Eastern Tiger Swallowtail), Polygonia faunus (Green Comma), Limenitis arthemis (White Admiral), and Nymphalis antiopa (Mourning Cloak) among others.
 According to the Ladybird Johnson Wildflower Center this alder makes for "picturesque habitat".
 Can be pruned hard to rejuvenate.

-Nursery: whips from Cold Stream Farm
+Source: whips from Cold Stream Farm, 2025

 Image credit: Wikimedia Commons